 The book “A Kind of Right to be Idle: Old Doll, Matriarch of Newton Plantation” by Dr. Karl Watson is published by The Barbados Museum & Historical Society.
 It is on sale at the Museum shop and other good bookstores.

-This small book makes interesting reading, despite the many printer’s errors.
+This small book makes interesting reading.
 It gives the history of a family of slaves and their relationship with their masters, both in Barbados and England.

 Some buildings, that may have had their origin in the 1800’s are still standing and have been modernised and are used for various manufacturing industries.

 The Old Doll, Matriarch of Newton Plantation contains a map of Newton Plantation showing the location of the Great House, the Slave Village (labelled Negro Yard) and the Slave Burial Ground.
 This map is reproduced below.
 This map is easy to follow and the various areas named can be located without too much effort.

 Below are a series of photographs of Newton Plantation as it is today .
 Click on any of the photographs to see an enlarged version with a caption.